eigenform/zno/zno-book/src/midcore.md

 out-of-order scheduling and execution in the backend.

 However, some macro-ops can be completed early during this stage by simply writing to the register map.
-These need to be detected before handling the rest of the instructions in the window.
+These need to be detected before determining what should happen with the rest of the instructions in the window.

 ## Detecting Non-Scheduled Instructions